choyingw/CFCNet/README.md

 Check out the whole video demo [<a href="https://www.youtube.com/watch?v=6HCWipHkv60">Youtube</a>].

-**Also check our newest work on depth estimation/completion using snesor fusion <a href="https://github.com/choyingw/SCADC-DepthCompletion">SCADC</a>!**
+**Also check our newest work on depth estimation/completion using sensor fusion <a href="https://github.com/choyingw/SCADC-DepthCompletion">SCADC</a>!**

 # Prerequisites
 	Linux